madzaa/ansible-dc-elk/README.md

 # ELK deployment

-Deploy an ELK stack Docker Image with some help from Ansible
+Deploy an ELK stack Docker Image with some help from Ansible.
+## Overview

+This project will deploy the following:
+  1.Ansible
+    * Docker & Docker-Compose
+  2. Docker-Compose
+    * Docker Cluster of 2 elasticsearch nodes
+    * 1 Logstash node
+    * 1 Kibana node

 ## Getting Started